dbeurive/backend/src/Database/Connector/README.md

 This namespace implements all "connectors".

-Connectors encapsulate a low-level database handler, such as PDO ot mysqli.
+Connectors are just very thin wrappers around a low-level database handler, such as PDO or mysqli.
-This low-level database handler is passed to the API's entry points, so they can use it directly.

-And because all low-level database handlers don't have a standardised API, the connector's API encapsulates these functionalities, so the underlying software layer does not rely on a specific database handler API.

-As an example, to quote a value:

-   * Using `PDO`: `PDO::quote()`
-   * Using `mysqli`: `mysqli::escape_string()`

-This functionality is implemented as `AbstractConnector::quoteValue()`.
+A connector performs the following actions:

+* It exports the configuration's parameters required to initialise the low-level database handler.
+  See AbstractConnector::getConfigurationParameters
+* It initialises the connexion to the database through the low-level database handler.
+  See AbstractConnector::connect

+In other words:

+* You can use PDO to access MySql or SQLite databases.
+  However, the configuration's parameters required to initialise a connexion to a MySql server are not the same than the ones required to open a SQLite database.
+* The APIs used to open a connexion to the database for PDO and mysqli differ.
+For example:
+  * PDO: `$dbh = new PDO('mysql:host=localhost;dbname=test', $user, $pass);`.
+  * mysqli: `$link = mysqli_connect('localhost', 'my_user', 'my_password', 'my_db');`

+The purpose of the connectors is to export a unified API for all low-level database handlers.
+Basically: `getConfigurationParameters()` and `connect()`.
+With this basic API:

+* The application knows what configurations' parameters it should get.
+* The application is able to open a connexion to the database using the right set of parameters.